 coverage and cost State Farm

-State Farm's renters insurance isn't the cheapest or the most expensive, the least or the most comprehensive.
+State Farm's renters insurance isn't the cheapest or the most expensive, or the least or most comprehensive.
 Its website offers more customization options than some insurers but fewer than others.
 In other words, its coverage is balanced, well-rounded and fairly priced.
-Like pressed khakis and a clean white shirt, it's the "normcore" of insurance coverage.
-State Farm insures more cars and homes than any other company in the U.S.—proof that the basics never go out of style.
+State Farm insures more cars and homes than any other company in the U.S. — proof that the basics never go out of style.

 and their families USAA

-The old U.S. Army slogan, "Be all you can be," applies to renters insurance from USAA, which is much more comprehensive than what most other insurance companies offer—and is only available to active military members, veterans and their families.
-You can't get a price quote if you're not a USAA member, but the website states that a renter's policy can cost as little as $12.
+The old U.S. Army slogan, "Be all you can be," applies to renters insurance from USAA, which is much more comprehensive than what most other insurance companies offer — and is only available to active military members, veterans and their families.
+You can't get a price quote if you're not a USAA member, but the website states that a renter's policy can cost as little as $10/month.
 USAA boasts high financial strength and a place on the Fortune list of the world's most admired companies.

 We looked at each company's experience, online presence, customer service and financial strength to rank them.
 Unless noted otherwise, we also obtained two quotes from each insurance company: first, a basic quote for a middle-income renter; second, a quote with higher coverage limits and additional endorsements for the same middle-income renter.
 This allowed us to evaluate the range of options offered by each insurance company and compare them to one another.

 Before you sign on the dotted line, or even talk to an agent about the details, you need a good estimate of what renters insurance will cover and how much it will cost.
 This should be a quick and painless process so that you can compare policies from a few different insurers before committing to one.